filiksyos/scammer-check-app/README.md

 ## Features

 - 🔍 **Smart Research**: Uses Exa API to search the web for information about the person
-- 🤖 **AI Analysis**: Azure AI analyzes the findings to determine scammer probability
+- 🤖 **AI Analysis**: OpenRouter AI analyzes the findings to determine scammer probability
 - 📊 **Scammer Score**: Get a percentage-based probability score
 - 🖼️ **Profile Image**: Displays the person's image (when available)
 - 📝 **Detailed Verdict**: Shows reasons and evidence for the assessment